 - Finding relevant data.

 How do you find data for sentiment analysis?

 Finding data – relevant data – for sentiment analysis can be achieved with media monitoring.
-More comprehensive media monitoring tools, like Brand24, will have built-in sentiment analysis filters that you can apply directly to the data, letting you find and analyze customer opinions about your brand, product, or competitors, like the ones below
+More comprehensive media monitoring tools, like Brand24, will have built-in sentiment analysis filters that you can apply directly to the data, letting you find and analyze customer opinions about your brand, product, or competitors.

 Media monitoring tools work by running deep searches across the web to find public mentions (don’t worry, you won’t accidentally stumble upon any private conversations) of keywords and phrases that are relevant to your business.
 The results can be from social media, like Facebook and Facebook Fan Pages, Twitter and Instagram, as well as blogs, forums, TripAdvisor, Yelp, news and video websites, among other sources – and they’re deposited directly inside your account dashboard.
 Having all your results in one place makes it much easier to apply social listening to your data.